-There are no plans to change the line patrol after auto-reclose lockout policy which exceeds the new EEA guide on manual reclosing after lockout.
+There are no plans to change the line patrol after auto-reclose lockout policy which meets the EEA guide on manual reclosing after lockout.

 The level of planned work is a fact of life.
 While new load appears, it will require servicing.
 Live line techniques are not suitable for the scale of work required for large line rebuilds.